sowmyyav/RCQoEA-360VR-Dataset/README.md

 - Continuous_QoE_Score
 	contains the continuous QoE annotation data captured from the touch-pad for each participant
 - Post_Video_QoE_Score
-	contains the post-video QoE scores captured within-VR interface for each participant
+	contains the post-video QoE scores captured using within-VR interface for each participant

 4.Questionnaires

-- contains questionnaire data for each participant
+- contains questionnaire data (IPQ, SSQ, NASA TLX and participant information) for each participant

 5.Scripts